sCompile: Critical Path Identification and Analysis for Smart Contracts: Implementation and Evaluation

-Different from \newtool, MAIAN only checks whether a contract can be destructed without any constraints except an ownership constraint.
 MAIAN identified 66 contracts violating the property.
-30 of them are true positives, 13 of which are also identified by ~\newtool.
+30 of them are true positives, 13 of which are also identified by \newtool.
 The other 36 are false positives.
 The contract \emph{MiCarsToken} shown in Fig.~\ref{contract:AmbiguousCase} shows a typical false alarm.
-There are 2 constraints before \inst{SELFDESTRUCT} in the contract. \newtool~considers such a contract safe for there is a guard of \emph{msg.sender == owner} (or the other condition), whereas MAIAN reports a vulnerability as the contract can also be killed if the msg.sender is not the owner when the second condition is satisfied.
+There are 2 constraints before \instr{SELFDESTRUCT} in the contract. \newtool~considers such a contract safe for there is a guard of \emph{msg.sender == owner} (or the other condition), whereas MAIAN reports a vulnerability as the contract can also be killed if the msg.sender is not the owner when the second condition is satisfied.

 We further analyzed the $17$ cases which were neglected by \newtool.
 6 of them are alarmed for owner change as exemplified in Fig.~\ref{contract:ownerChange}.
-In this contract, \emph{selfdestruct} is well guarded, but the developer makes a mistake so that the constructor becomes a normal function, and anyone can invoke \emph{mortal()} to make himself the owner of this contract and kill the contract. \\
+In this contract, \emph{selfdestruct} is well guarded, but the developer makes a mistake so that the constructor becomes a normal function, and anyone can invoke \emph{mortal()} to make himself the owner of this contract and kill the contract.

-For \emph{Property: Avoid Non-existing Address}, as demonstrated by contract EnjinBuyer in Fig.~\ref{contract:Illustrative_contracts}, it is a problem if a wrong address is used.
+For \emph{Property: Avoid Non-existing Address} .
 For the contracts in the training set, all addresses identified are of length 160 bits.
 However, there are 37 contracts identified as non-existing addresses (i.e., not registered in Ethereum mainnet).
-These non-existing addresses may be used for different reasons.
-For example, in contract \emph{AmbrosusSale}, the address of TREASURY does not exist before the function \texttt{specialPurchase()} or \texttt{processPurchase()} is invoked.
-As a result, it costs more gas for a user who is the first to invoke those 2 functions because account registration costs at least additional $25,000$wei, which the user may not be aware of.
-There are 5 addresses from 5 contracts which are registered by internal transactions. \\
+They may be used for different reasons.
+For example, in contract \emph{AmbrosusSale}, the address of TREASURY does not exist before the function \texttt{specialPurchase()} or \texttt{processPurchase()} is invoked (which will cost more gas for its first user).
+And there are 5 addresses registered by internal transactions.

 We further analyzed 25,647 contracts newly uploaded in EtherScan from February 2018 to July 2018.
 For \emph{``Be no Black Hole''}, there are 109 vulnerabilities out of 139 alarms generated by \newtool.
 Applying MAIAN on these contracts, 84 of them are marked vulnerable, 77 of which are true vulnerabilities overlapping with those found by \newtool~and 7 library contracts are marked vulnerable mistakenly.
 Among the 139 contracts, 25 vulnerable ones are missed by MAIAN according to our manual check.
 For \emph{``Guard Suicide''}, there are 83 vulnerabilities out of 114 alarms generated by \newtool.
 Applying MAIAN on these contracts, 42 are marked vulnerable, all of which overlap with those found by \newtool.
 For \emph{``Avoid Non-existing Addresses''}, there are 80 vulnerabilities out of 87 alarms generated by \newtool.
 The 7 false alarms are due to internal transactions.